Dig-A-Hash/bitcoin-node-hub/README.md

 ## Dependencies

 This app requires [Node.js](https://nodejs.org/en), the latest version is always recommended.
-This app requires at least 1 Bitcoin Node.
-This app is only tested with [Bitcoin Knots](https://bitcoinknots.org/) because we do not want to see spam on the Bitcoin Network, but any Bitcoin Node should work.
+At least 1 Bitcoin Node is required.
+This app is only tested with [Bitcoin Knots](https://bitcoinknots.org/) because we do not want to see spam on the Bitcoin Network, but any modern Bitcoin Node should work.

 ## Installation